mhuang03/mhua-ng/src/lib/thoughts/monifactory.md

 The "shifts" are supposed to go a little like this: New automation and resource/power generation processes are first planned out and then executed, evaluations for next steps are made, then rinse and repeat.

-Realistically, plans are never perfect, nor their executions.
-The process often goes more like: Attempt to implement a new plan.
+Realistically, plans are never perfect, nor are their executions.
+The process often goes more like this: Attempt to implement a new plan.
 Run into a hiccup, be it an unsourced material, an unforeseen gating, a misplaced machine or pipe, or more likely, the discovery that some previous setup wasn't sufficiently robust.
 Address said hiccup.
 More hiccups appear.
 Spiral into technical debt hell.
 Claw and fight your way out of _impending total base failure_.
 Fearfully check all aspects of the base for further failures.
 Tentatively accept the "fixed" status quo.
 Start planning again.

 In this sense, progress is often accompanied by frantic shoring up of the rest of the base; kind of like a never-ending game of whack-a-mole, if every whack of a mole generates more mole holes, and all you can really do is buy more mallets and grow more hands.
-It's how I'd imagine being a software engineer at a company with a legacy codebase would feel like, except the only one to blame for poor system design and bad code hygiene is yourself.
+It's how I'd imagine being a software engineer at a company with a legacy codebase would feel, except the only one to blame for poor system design and bad code hygiene is yourself.

 Finding the brief moments of calm, the eyes of these industrial hurricanes, is where I think the "fun" lies.
 The perpetual search for a well-oiled, functional base gives an immense sense of satisfaction when a steady state is found.
 When everything is working well, taking a step back lets you appreciate how all the machines in your base, through all the processes you set up, function together in an intricate web of dependency, consumption, and production.
 Until the next quest demands more.